 Walmart and Microsoft announced their strategic partnership in early June.
 The goal is to accelerate Walmart’s digital transformation, enabling the retailer to embrace cloud computing, AI and IoT technologies as well as enhance its retail operations.
 Walmart is undertaking a series of cloud innovation projects that leverage machine learning, AI and data solutions for customer-facing services and internal business applications.
 The company also plans to use these technologies to enhance the customer experience by providing convenient ways to shop.
-Walmart will use Microsoft’s Azure platform to provide cloud-powered checkout on its e-commerce sites.
+Walmart will use Microsoft’s Azure platform to provide cloud-powered checkout on its e-commerce sites, and the use of tools as VPN to improve Internet Access and that is easy to get from sites like https://troypoint.com/install-vpn-kodi/.
 It will also build a global IoT platform to connect heating, ventilation, and air conditioning and refrigeration units in order to reduce energy consumption.
 The company plans to use machine learning to route its supply chain trucks more efficiently and to use Microsoft apps to enable its associates to be more productive.

 Also in June, Carrefour announced a strategic partnership with Google.
 The collaboration is designed to help Carrefour digitally transform its operations by introducing technologies such as AI, cloud computing, the IoT and new shopping interfaces.
 The partnership aims to open three new shopping channels for French consumers, the first through the AI-powered Google Assistant device, the second via Google Home smart-home technology and the third through the Google Shopping e-commerce platform.
 The companies expect to offer these three channels to shoppers in France in 2019.
 In addition, Carrefour plans to implement Google Cloud, the tech company’s cloud suite, and G Suite, its business productivity platform, in order to increase collaboration and enhance productivity.
 Carrefour also announced that it plans to open an innovation lab this summer in Paris, where the two companies will develop new ways to improve the customer experience.